 When I was a kid, looking back, there were not many ways to get money beyond allowances, gift money, and tooth fairy money.

-But back then, long before I thought of myself as “The IPO Guru”, I rode around on my bike collecting glass soft drink bottles.
+But back then, long before I thought of myself as “The IPO Money Manager”, I rode around on my bike collecting glass soft drink bottles.
 I found them at construction sites, and on road shoulders.
 You see, when you bought soft drinks at the store, you paid a bottle deposit, and when you brought the bottles back to any store, you got 2 cents per bottle.

 Home then was in New Orleans, and when you grow up in Louisiana and could start to walk, I walked around with a baby bottle in one hand and a crawfish in the other, not even thinking of collecting soft drink bottles yet.